Watch Our 2-min Explainer video

-Who Can Witness a Lasting Power of Attorney?
-(And Why It Matters More Than You Might Think)
+Who can Witness a Power of Attorney?

+Who can Witness a Power of Attorney?
 Creating a Lasting Power of Attorney (LPA) is one of the smartest ways to plan ahead.
 But one small step in the signing process, getting the form witnessed correctly, is surprisingly important.
 Done wrong, and the Office of the Public Guardian (OPG) can reject the application, causing delay stress and extra cost.

 Below I’ll explain who can act as a witness, how that differs from the certificate provider, the common mistakes that cause rejections, and how you can make sure your LPA is signed correctly first time.